Marcus Gunn Jaw wink ptosis is an example of synkinesis (an abnormal innervation connecting two groups of normally UNRELATED muscles)

 - While the cause of Congenital ptosis is often unclear, the most common reason is improper development of the levator muscle.
 The levator muscle is the major muscle responsible for elevating the upper eyelid.

-- Children with Congenital ptosis may possibly also have amblyopia ("lazy eye"), strabismus (eyes that are not perfectly aligned or straight), refractive errors, astigmatism, or blurred vision.
-In adds to, drooping of the eyelid may possibly result in an undesired facial appearance.
+- Children with Congenital ptosis might possibly also have amblyopia ("lazy eye"), strabismus (eyes that are not suitably aligned or straight), refractive errors, astigmatism, or blurred vision.
+In adds to, drooping of the eyelid might possibly lead to in an undesired facial appearance.

 Evaluation of the Patient